Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Experiments

-The last examples of visuals generated under closed-set vocabulary settings are collected in Figure \ref{fig:closed-set-various}.
-This figure depicts images of teddy bears, vases, food, and sport activities.
+The final examples of visuals generated under closed-set vocabulary settings are presented in Figure \ref{fig:closed-set-various}.
+This figure depicts various images of teddy bears, vases, food, and sporting activities.

-ObjectDiffusion can ground instances from a single grounding box or multiple grounding boxes, like in the “teddy bear” instances.
-We can utilize image prompt as a global condition that describes the overall surroundings and background.
-For example, the images (b) and (c) in Figure \ref{fig:closed-set-various} show a “teddy bear” laying on a wall and “teddy bears” sitting on a sofa.
-In some cases, our model may overlook the colors or the materials of the conditional objects, like the color of the “vase” in image (f).
-ObjectDiffusion grounding ability is not limited to static objects.
-The last row of Figure \ref{fig:closed-set-various} illustrates that our model can actually render objects in dynamic moving scenes like skiing and surfing in (j), (k) and (l) examples.
+ObjectDiffusion can generate instances from a single grounding box or multiple grounding boxes, such as the teddy bear in images (a), (b), and (c) of Figure \ref{fig:closed-set-various}.
+We can utilize the image prompt as a global condition that describes the overall surroundings and background.
+For example, images (b) and (c) in Figure \ref{fig:closed-set-various} show a teddy bear laying on a wall and teddy bears sitting on a sofa.
+In some cases, our model may overlook the colors or materials of the conditional objects, such as the color of the vase in image (f).
+The grounding ability of ObjectDiffusion is not limited to static visuals.
+The last row of Figure \ref{fig:closed-set-various} illustrates that our model can render objects in dynamic scenes, such as skiing and surfing, as shown in examples (j), (k), and (l).

-\textbf{Open-set Setting Evaluation:} We evaluate ObjectDiffusion performance in grounding the generation process on entity names that are not present in training data.
-To do so, we manually craft the caption, regional, and semantic grounding inputs using instance names outside the 80 COCO2017 classes.
-In Figure \ref{fig:open-set-various} we provide three examples per annotation.
+\textbf{Open-set Setting Evaluation:} We evaluate the performance of ObjectDiffusion in grounding the generation on entity names that are not present in the fine-tuning dataset.
+To achieve this, we manually craft the captions, bounding boxes, and entity descriptions using entity names outside the 80 COCO classes.
+In Figure \ref{fig:open-set-various}, we provide three examples for each layout.

 The first row (a) demonstrates image examples of a modern house in Scandinavian style.
-We can use the category names from the 80 COCO categories but with modifier attributes preceding the name, such as a “comfy couch”, a “stylish coffee table” or can use completely new concepts, such as “sunlit windows”.
-We observe a noticeable improvement in quality in the open-set settings compared to their closed-set.
-This enhancement may be explained by the flexibility that the open-ended text form can provide.
+We can use the category names from the 80 COCO categories but with modifier attributes preceding the name, such as comfy couch, stylish coffee table, or we can use completely new concepts, such as sunlit windows.
+We observe a noticeable improvement in the quality of images in the open-set vocabulary setting compared to their counterparts in the closed-set vocabulary setting.
+This enhancement may be explained by the flexibility that the open-ended text provides.

 Second row (b) depicts visuals of fancy desk setups.
-ObjectDiffusion can understand long and complex captions and entity texts such as “a sleek, ultra-thin, high resolution bezel-less monitor”.
-Our model was creative in rendering the three “vases”, each with a distinct shape.
+ObjectDiffusion can understand long and complex captions and entity texts, such as a sleek, ultra-thin, high-resolution bezel-less monitor.
+Also, our model was creative in rendering the three vases, each with a distinct shape.